The Subject-Specific Curriculum

 In addition to these, pupils can choose from the following option subjects:

 - Art – AQA GCSE Art Craft and Design

-- Food Technology – NCFE Level 2 Food and Cookery Skills
+- Food and Cookery Skills – NCFE Level 2 Food and Cookery Skills

 - ICT – Cambridge Nationals iMedia Level 2

 The school also arranges for pupils to take a GCSE in any additional languages with which they are familiar.
 Pupils are provided with support and additional lessons before the examination.

 Our subject specific curriculum provides choice and opportunity, earlier, to help pupils realise their individual talents and to help them pursue academic excellence.